pikawika/VUB-ML-project/README.md

 > pip install -r requirements.txt

 Some of the required files are left out to limit the size of this GitHub repository.
 This includes:
-- "feautures"  folder inside the provided code folder, this corresponds with the starterskit folder
+- "feautures"  folder inside the provided code folder AND  the developed code folder.
 - "images" folder inside the code folder, inside this folder are the test and train folder as provided by the Kaggle competition.